DropletInk/.github/profile/README.md

 ## Collaboration
 We use GitHub as the principal collaboration platform for software development projects.
 Try to put all your ideas, queries, concerns here.

-In addition to GitHub, we prefer @discord over voice call.
-Send a request to hr@nevaehtech.com for being invited to the channel.
+In addition to GitHub, we prefer @teams over voice call.
+Send a request to talent@droplet.ink for being invited to the channel.

 ## Issues and Request for Requirement
 | ⚠️ Please note |